Prescribe morning-after pills in advance, say pediatricians

 A spokeswoman for HHS, Erin Shields Britt, declined on behalf of the department to comment.

-The most common form of emergency contraception is a high dose of a regular birth-control pill such as Plan B and Plan B One-Step from Teva Pharmaceutical Industries Ltd or Next Choice from Watson Pharmaceuticals Inc. They generally sell for $10 to $80 and, although they can work as long as 120 hours after unprotected sex, are most effective in the first 24 hours.
+The most common form of emergency contraception is a high dose of a regular birth-control pill such as Plan B and Plan B One-Step from Teva Pharmaceutical Industries Ltd (TEVA.N) (TEVA.TA) or Next Choice from Watson Pharmaceuticals Inc WPI.N.
+They generally sell for $10 to $80 and, although they can work as long as 120 hours after unprotected sex, are most effective in the first 24 hours.

 All work by preventing ovulation, not by stopping the implantation of a fertilized egg.
 "These are not abortifacients," said Seattle Children's Breuner.
 Abortifacients are drugs or devices used to cause abortion.